-The Company's marine transportation segment has approximately 3,300 employees, of which approximately 2,500 are vessel crew members.
+The Company's marine transportation segment has approximately 3,275 employees, of which approximately 2,425 are vessel crew members.
 None of the segment's inland operations are subject to collective bargaining agreements.
-The segment's coastal operation is composed of approximately 900 vessel employees some of which are subject to collective bargaining agreements in certain geographic areas.
-Approximately 575 Kirby Offshore Marine vessel crew members employed in the Atlantic Division are subject to a collective bargaining agreement with the Richmond Terrace Bargaining Unit that is in effect through January 2015.
-Approximately 10 employees in the New York Harbor/Philadelphia area are subject to a collective bargaining agreement with the International Longshoremen's Association ("ILA") 333 through May 2014.
-With respect to Penn, approximately 150 vessel crew members are represented by the Seafarers International Union ("SIU") under a collective bargaining agreement in effect through April 2015 in addition to approximately 50 vessel crew members who are subject to a collective bargaining agreement with the ILA 333 which is in effect through September 2013.
+The segment's coastal operation includes approximately 875 vessel employees some of which are subject to collective bargaining agreements in certain geographic areas.
+Approximately 375 Kirby Offshore Marine vessel crew members employed in the Atlantic Division are subject to a collective bargaining agreement with the Richmond Terrace Bargaining Unit that is in effect through December 2014.
+In addition, approximately 150 Kirby Offshore Marine vessel crew members are represented by the Seafarers International Union ("SIU") under a collective bargaining agreement in effect through April 2015.